Toyota bZ4X review

 How it copes with people and clutter

-Headroom isn't so great, and if you're more than six feet tall, you might find that your head hits the ceiling when you try to relax back in your seat and use the head rest.
-Mind you, the flat floor and broad interior mean it's not too much of a squeeze for three adults sitting in the back.
-You can also adjust the angle of the seatbacks – a handy feature that's also offered in many rivals, including the EV6 and Skoda Enyaq iV.
+Mind you, the bZ4X's flat floor and broad interior mean it's not too much of a squeeze for three adults sitting in the back.
+You can adjust the angle of the seatbacks – a handy feature that's also offered in many rival electric SUVs, including the Kia EV6 and Skoda Enyaq.

 In short, some rivals have a bigger boot, but there's still plenty of room for a family holiday.
-You get a small underfloor storage area for the charging cables, which is handy because, unlike the EV6 and Tesla Model Y, the bZ4X has no extra storage under its bonnet.
+You get a small underfloor storage area for the charging cables, which is a handy way of making sure they don’t steal any boot space.
+If you need to lug around a bigger load, you can fold down the 60/40 split rear seat backs.

 Buying & owning